testsigmahq/testsigma-docs/src/pages/docs/integrations/test-labs/sauce-labs.md

 ---
 title: "Integrate Testsigma with SauceLabs"
-meta_desc: " How to integrate the SauceLabs Cloud Test Execution Platform with Testsigma"
+metadesc: " How to integrate the SauceLabs Cloud Test Execution Platform with Testsigma"
+noindex: false
 order: 16.42
 page_id: "Integrate Testsigma with SauceLabs"
 warning: false